 The predominant cause of hypomagnesaemia is reduced dietary intake leading to a negative magnesium balance.
 This is commonly seen in alcoholic or severely malnourished patients.

-Magnesium may be seen in both vomiting and diarrhoea.
+Hypomagnesaemia may be seen in both vomiting and diarrhoea.
 Diarrhoeal losses account for more cases as the lower gastrointestinal content contains a higher concentration of magnesium.

 Rarely, an inherited disorder of magnesium absorption may be the cause.
 This is autosomal recessive or X-linked recessive.

-Hypomagnesaemia has been described in chronic use of proton pump inhibitors (PPI) such as omeprazole.
+Hypomagnesaemia has been described in the chronic use of proton pump inhibitors (PPI) such as omeprazole.
 Hypomagnesaemia in the context of PPI use is much more common with concurrent diuretic use.
 PPIs are suspected to inhibit the magnesium transport receptor TRPM6.

 There are multiple mechanisms by which magnesium can be lost in the urine: